city41/ImpactPlugins/fade-entity/README.md

 EntityFadesIn.inject(MixinFadeEntity);
 ```

-Defe an entity that fades in for 1 second, hangs around fully opaque for 5 seconds, then fades out in 4 seconds
+Define an entity that fades in for 1 second, hangs around fully opaque for 5 seconds, then fades out in 4 seconds

 ```
 EntityFadesInAndOut = ig.Entity.extend({
 	fadeInDuration: 1,